MB&F and artist Sage Vaughn made a strong statement at the 2009 Only Watch charity auction.

-There is a butterfly trapped in the engine of the HM2 Only Watch collaboration with American artist Sage Vaughn, and it has no hope of escaping because the complicated movement is wrapped in barbed wire.
-This emotionally charged piece, a one-of-a-kind interpretation of MB&F’s Horological Machine N°2 is signed by Sage Vaughn and was auctioned at Only Watch 2009, the charity auction benefiting research into Duchenne Muscular Dystrophy, held in Monaco under the patronage of HSH Prince Albert II.
+There is a butterfly trapped in the movement of the latest watch to emerge from MB&F. And it has no hope of escaping, because the complicated movement is wrapped in barbed wire.
+This emotionally charged piece, a one-of-a-kind interpretation of MB&F’s Horological Machine No.2, is signed by the American artist Sage Vaughn.